Hidden Reason for Prostate Enlargement

 Aromatase: An Enzyme Influencing Hormonal Balance

-The role of aromatase in male hormonal equilibrium cannot be overstated it transforms testosterone into estradiol, the most active type of estrogens, in peripheral tissues such as adipose tissue (fat), brain tissue, and even within the prostate gland itself.
+The role of aromatase in male hormonal equilibrium cannot be overstated.
+It transforms testosterone into estradiol, the most active type of estrogens, in peripheral tissues such as adipose tissue (fat), brain tissue, and even within the prostate gland.

 Elevated Estrogen Levels & Prostate Enlargement Risk